mattrude/random-image-block/readme.txt

 == Frequently Asked Questions ==

-= Q: May I select more then one category to display? =
-A: At this time, no you may only display a single category per widget.

 = Q: May I have more the one image on my sidebar? =
 A: Sure, just add a second or third widget to the sidebar, but you can't do it from within this widget.

-= Q: I have no picture in my sidebar and im using version 0.3+ =
+= Q: I have no picture in my sidebar, the widget doesn't work!  =
-A: Make sure you not using a category that dosen't have any pictures.
+A: Make sure the category you have selected has pictures in it, if it doesn't, nothing will be displayed.

 == Screenshots ==

-1. The Random Image Block on the front page.
+1. The Random Image Block on the front page, conforming to the current theme.
 2. The Wiget Admin page for the Random Image Block

 == Changelog ==